Workers' Party of Korea: Kim Jong Un's rule (2011–present)

 The party has seen somewhat of a revival under Kim Jong Un, with more frequent meetings.
 There have been two conferences, after a gap of 44 years, and a congress between 2010 and 2016.
 After staging a huge military parade in celebration of the party's 70th anniversary on 10 October 2015, the Politburo announced that its 7th Congress will be held on 6 May 2016 after a 36-year hiatus.
 The congress announced the first Five-Year Plan since the 1980s and gave Kim Jong Un the new title of chairman, which replaced the previous office of First Secretary.

 In January 2021, the 8th WPK Congress was convened, where Kim Jong Un was given the title of general secretary, replacing the title of chairman.
 The congress also marked the consolidation of WPK control over the army and a decrease in the army's power, with the number of military delegates in both the congress and the Politburo decreasing.
 Kim's sister, Kim Yo Jong was appointed as a member of the Politburo.
 It was reported in June 2021 that the party set up the post of 'First Secretary', with speculation that Jo Yong-won or Kim Tok Hun, the Premier of North Korea would fill the position.
 Starting from 2021, Kim Jong Un has started reviving communism and communist terminology within the WPK, with the ideology being again written to the party rules.
 He also increasingly replaced Songun with "people-first politics" in the party rules.

-A reception attended by Kim Jong Un, Pak Thae Song, Choe Ryong Hae, Jo Yong Won and others was held at Mokran House on October 10, 2025 for the 80th anniversary of the WPK.
+The 9th Congress was held in 2026, where Kim Jong Un delivered a report claiming the party had "successfully" met its goals set at the previous congress across all major sectors.
+Kim was re-elected as General Secretary during the congress.